I have been judged.

 In 2 Peter 2:4, it is said, "For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment ..."

-A Fallen Angel.
-What does that fallen angel 1term mean to you?
+term mean to you?
 For most people, almost no matter what religion or those that do not have a particular religion or do not believe in God, a fallen angel is an angel who sinned and was cast out of heaven.

 I grew up feeling like an outcast.
 I ran with the persona for years that I was a good little girl.
 I was the obedient excellent kid because that is what everyone expected of me.
 I tried my best not to get into any trouble.
 I was dutiful, I was a superb student, I read my bible, I came home at curfew.
 I was everything they needed me to be.